OnPurple/style-library/readme.md

 ## Overview

-Prefer CSS3 variables instead of sass variables.
+- Prefer CSS3 variables instead of sass variables

-The dist contains the global CSS files.
-Mixins are not included in the build and must be imported to your sass files.
+- Drupal should host the main global.css file for the purple.com domain

 ## Installing
 `npm i git+ssh://git@github.com/OnPurple/style-library.git#release`

+## Updating
+`npm update @purple/style-libray`

 ## How to get the global styles
 `@import 'node_modules/@purple/style-library/dist/global'`

 ## Using mixins in your SCSS files
 Please make sure the global styles are on the page before using the mixins.
-Otheriwse they will be styled corrrectly.
+Otheriwse they will be styled incorrectly.
 This is an optional import.

 `@import 'node_modules/@purple/style-library/sass/base/_base'`

+You can also import specific files in the sass directory for a more granular approach.

 ## Font Families and icons
 Fonts and Icons are hosted on Drupal.

 ## Project Structure
 ### Base
-SASS variables for configuring mixins
+SASS variables for configuring mixins.
+This direcoty shouldn't change that much

 ### Components
 SASS files containing utitliy classes for creating components